madalinpopa/ubuntu-server-automation/README.md

     file_server
 }
 ```

+This configuration file defines a simple Caddy server that serves files from the `/var/www/html` directory on port 80.
+The `:80` directive specifies that the server listens on port 80 on all interfaces.

 3. Let's create a simple HTML file to serve using Caddy.
 Create a new file named `index.html` in the `roles/packages/files/` directory with the following content:

 ```html